Single-photon hologram of a zero-area pulse

-The coincidence maps for three Rb cell temperatures (ca. $T_{1}=188\degc$, $T_{2}=174\degc$, $T_{3}=86\degc$) are presented in Fig. \ref{fig:panels} along with theoretical predictions for the maps and the spectral phase alone.
-All maps share a distinct envelope along the diagonal, which corresponds to the joint spectral intensity of the SPDC photon pairs.
-In and ideal scenario uncorrelated photons with a circular JSI would be employed.
-Another common feature is the characteristic cross at $\lambda_{\pm}=795\;\text{nm}$ which corresponds to the Rb resonance wavelength.
-Closer to the resonance the phase variation becomes too rapid to be resolved by our spectrometer, hence the coincidences in this region correspond to a phase-averaged case.
-This behavior is inherent to any isolated resonance.
-The rapid flip of the phase sign around resonant $\lambda_{0}$ is clear from Eq. (\ref{eq:philam}) and illustrated in the right column of Fig. \ref{fig:panels}.
-Note that while the brief interaction between a single photon and Rb atoms has the most pronounced spectral footprint in the higher Rb temperatures, corresponding to fitted optical depths of ca. $\od(T_{1})=4.6\times10^{3}$ and $\od(T_{2})=2.6\times10^{3}$, the presence of much cooler Rb at $T_{3}$ is still distinctly identifiable, despite a comparably low $\od(T_{3})\approx20$ yielding a peak-to-peak spectral phase variation of ca. 20 rad.
-This observation suggests a further possible metrological application of our method, namely non-disturbing binary sensing of the resonant sample presence.
-Importantly, the OD values corresponding to spectral phases reconstructed from the experimental data are in a good agreement with the theory prediction for independently measured Rb cell temperatures.
+The coincidence maps for three Rb cell temperatures ($T_{1}=188\degc$, $T_{2}=174\degc$, $T_{3}=86\degc$) are presented in Fig. \ref{fig:panels} along with theoretical predictions.
+The fidelity $0\leq\mathcal{F}\leq1$ \citep{Jozsa1994} between the experimental and theoretical maps normalized to a unit sum, yields $94\%$, $86\%$, $89\%$ for $T_{1},T_{2}$and $T_{3}$, respectively.
+In all maps the coincidences are most strongly present on a broad stripe along the anti-diagonal.
+This feature stems from JSI $|\Psi(\lambda_{+},\lambda_{-})|^{2}$ of the SPDC photon pairs, which in our case are spectrally correlated.
+See SM for comparison of simulated interferograms with correlated and uncorrelated photons and JSI maps.
+The characteristic cross at $\lambda_{\pm}=795\;\text{nm}$ corresponds to the Rb resonance where the phase variation becomes too rapid to be resolved.
+The coincidences in this region correspond to a phase-averaged case.
+The phase sign flip around $\lambda_{0}$, illustrated in the right column of Fig. \ref{fig:panels}, follows from Eq. (\ref{eq:philam}).
+While the brief interaction between a SP and Rb atoms has the most pronounced spectral footprint at higher temperatures, corresponding to fitted optical depths of $\od(T_{1})=4.6\times10^{3}$ and $\od(T_{2})=2.6\times10^{3}$, the presence of much cooler Rb at $T_{3}$ is still distinctly identifiable, despite a comparably low $\od(T_{3})\approx20$ yielding a peak-to-peak SPHI variation of 20 rad.
+This observation suggests metrological applications in non-disturbing sensing of the sample presence.
+The OD values corresponding to SPHIs reconstructed from the experimental data are in a good agreement with the theory prediction for independently measured Rb cell temperatures.
+Even without prior knowledge of the phase profile $\varphi(\lambda)$ standard holographic reconstruction techniques \citep{Bone1986,Karout2007} can extract $\varphi(\lambda)$ since the problem is analogous to the processing of classical interferograms.
+We have verified the Fourier-domain retrieval of $\varphi_{s}(\lambda_{+})-\varphi_{s}(\lambda_{-})$ modulo $2\pi$, for the case of $T_{1}=188\degc$ (see SM).